 Then a member of the audience got up and recited something just as awful that happened to her.
-Everyone in the room was touched and they were tearing up.
-Everyone except that one guy in the front row.
+Everyone in the room was touched and they were tearing up except that one guy in the front row.

 In fact, he didn’t seem to care at all.
 He showed no interest whatsoever in these people pouring their hearts out.

-I didn’t trust him, and I tried to avoid him throughout the night.
+I decided I didn’t trust him And I tried to avoid him throughout the night.

-In fact, when I conversed with one of the attendees later, it turned out he was focused on recording all the speakers on his phone so that he could post them to Facebook.
-He wasn’t attached to the same emotions the audience was simply because he keeping his mind on the filming process.
+When I conversed with one of the attendees later, we talked about this man.
+She said something nice about him and how kind he was.
+It turned out he was so focused on recording all the speakers on his phone (so that he could post them to Facebook) that he wasn’t attached to the same emotions the audience was experiencing because he keeping his mind on the filming process.

-So I felt like a fool.
-I thought he didn’t care, but it turned out that he cared quite a bit, and made sure to spread the word of the talks to the world.
+I believed he didn’t care, but it turned out that he cared quite a bit and even made sure to distribute the recordings of everyone else around the world.

 Our perceptions are based on what we believe is truth.
-So how can we change our perception?
-Do we even want to?
+So how can we change that perception and do we even want to?

 It’s possible your perceptions save you a lot of time.
 They’re the generalizations you make about the world.
 For example, saying something like “All pit bulls are dangerous” would give you an easy to follow rule that tells you to stay away from all pit bull dogs.

-There are sometimes good reasons to do so for sure.
+There are sometimes good reasons to do this, of course.
 If you saw someone who couldn’t defend him or herself getting picked on or beat up, you might jump in to save that person without thinking that you might be misinterpreting the event.
-After all, one person is beating up another person.
+After all, you see one person beating up another person.

-Your best guess at what’s happening is usually the only thing you have to go by.
-But when there’s an opportunity to be fair with all the data you’re receiving so that you can make an educated guess about what’s happening, it’s sometimes best to “hear both sides of the story” so to speak.
+Your best guess at what’s happening is usually the only thing you have to go on, but when there’s an opportunity to be fair with all the data you’re receiving so that you can make an educated guess about what’s happening, it’s sometimes best to “hear both sides of the story” so to speak.